-Regardless of the current status of Privacy Shield, Identity Digital continues to nonetheless comply with its commitments under the EU-U.S. Privacy Shield Framework and the Swiss-U.S. Privacy Shield Framework as set forth by the U.S. Department of Commerce, regarding the collection, use, and retention of personal information transferred from the European Union, the United Kingdom, and Switzerland to the United States in reliance on Privacy Shield.
+Regardless of the current status of the Data Protection Framework or Privacy Shield, Identity Digital continues to nonetheless comply with its commitments under the EU-U.S. Data Protection Framework and the Swiss-U.S. Privacy Shield Framework as set forth by the U.S. Department of Commerce, regarding the collection, use, and retention of personal information transferred from the European Union, the United Kingdom, and Switzerland to the United States in reliance on the Data Protection Framework or Privacy Shield, as appropriate.
 Transfers of data are in accordance with an assessment of the transfer safeguards for Personal Information and governed by contracts with registrars which will include Standard Contractual Clauses as required by legal and regulatory requirements and the inclusion of any supplementary measures and safeguards, as required.

 Note that you continue to have the right to access, correct, or delete your Personal Information processed by us, in accordance with applicable legislation.
 For assistance with accessing, correcting, or deleting your personal data, please contact us at firstname.lastname@example.org.
 Please be aware that deleting your Personal Information may result in termination of the Services you receive through us.

-Identity Digital has further committed to refer unresolved privacy complaints under the Privacy Shield Principles to an independent dispute resolution mechanism, the BBB EU PRIVACY SHIELD, operated by BBB National Programs.
+Identity Digital has further committed to refer unresolved privacy complaints under the Data Privacy Framework to an independent dispute resolution mechanism, the BBB EU PRIVACY SHIELD, operated by BBB National Programs.
 If you do not receive timely acknowledgment of your complaint, or if your complaint is not satisfactorily addressed, please visit https://bbbprograms.org/privacy-shield-complaints/ for more information and to file a complaint.
-This service is provided free of charge to you..
-In addition, it is possible, under certain limited conditions, for individuals to invoke binding arbitration before the Privacy Shield Panel to be created by the US Department of Commerce and the European Commission.
+This service is provided free of charge to you.
+In addition, it is possible, under certain limited conditions, for individuals to invoke binding arbitration before the Data Privacy Framework Panel to be created by the US Department of Commerce and the European Commission.
 Note that the US Federal Trade Commission has enforcement authority over our compliance with this Policy.

 Where possible and appropriate, Identity Digital will undertake to sign or append the applicable Standard Contractual Clauses with our vendors to further bolster our commitments to ensuring the security of your data.